Definition/General

 Final Diagnosis

-Final diagnosis: Diffuse Large B-Cell Lymphoma, [GCB/ABC] type
+Diffuse Large B-Cell Lymphoma, NOS, [GCB/ABC] type